vijaykarigowdara/ai.github.io/README.md

 3. Number of Epochs
 We will also understand the effect of these hyperparameters on our network by analysing the test error and train error in our network.

-## Helper functions

-1.sig : Gives the sigmoid of the input array ( calculated as f(z) = 1/(1+e^(-z)) )
-2.softmax : Gives the softmax of the input array ( calculated as f(z) = [e^(z1)/ sum(e^(zi), e^(z1)/ sum(e^(zi),....]
-3.softmax_to_y : Input softmax vector and returns the most probable class 4.split : Splits the dataframe into k parts ( both X and y) and returns a list 5.cross validation : Performs cross validation by spliting the dataset into test, train.
-Returns the average of test_error and train_error from the dataset
-6.plot_decision_boundary : Plots the decision boundary in 2D space.
-Can only be used when inoput is 2 dimensional.
-7.error_rate : Returns the ratio of misclassified points

 ## Implementation of Neural Network

 Functions used for the implementation :